Fedora31/nhcustom2/README.md

 Note that flags cannot be used together.
 If one wants to use a flag character as a literal character, they can also write a backslash before it (ex: `\!`), but this is only needed when the character is at the beginning of the string.

+Also, flags apply to all the previous results if written in the first statement or to all the results found in the current line, not only to the statement just before it.
+If you need more options you could probably get something to work with the 'list' command.

 ## Lists